Saturday, 28th, September, 2024

 Can I raise money for charity?

 The organisers of FEAR have no issues with competitors raising money for charity while participating in this event.
-We would remind competitors that four charitable organisations are involved in a voluntary capacity to deliver this event.
+We would remind competitors that a number of charitable organisations are involved in a voluntary capacity to deliver this event.

 back to top